 Accelerated Reader will continue to be embedded across the school: SLT will raise the profile of AR by celebrating achievements in assemblies.
+In class, teachers will use AR at least half-termly to monitor engagement with reading and encourage children to read.
+Access to tablets for disadvantaged children to complete quizzes in school.
 Disadvantaged children who are free readers may need support to choose books which provide sufficient challenge but which are accessible.
 Accelerated Reader does this.
+Click here for a link to the Accelerated Reader leaflet on the school website.
 Every disadvantaged child is reading and enjoying age appropriate books.
 Evidence in AR quizzes, reading records and pupil interviews.
-Not completed.
-In class, teachers will use AR at least half-termly to monitor engagement with reading and encourage children to read.
-Reader leaflet on the school website.
-Access to tablets for disadvantaged children to complete quizzes in school.
 To ensure that parents are able to support their children at home: Each year group will host a parent workshop on reading to give them the skills to support their children at home.
 Support materials will be available on the school website Parents may not have the skills to support their children with reading at home.
 Children who read regularly at home with an adult and whose parents are engaged with reading as a family are more likely to be successful readers.
 Each year group will have hosted a curriculum morning each academic year with a focus on reading.
 Feedback forms will show that parents found these useful and they feel better equipped to support their children at home with their reading.
 Materials will be available on the website to support parents.
 More parents of disadvantaged children are reading with their children.
-Reading workshops have taken place for some year groups prior to lockdown and year 3 have hosted a remote session during the autumn term.
-Support materials not yet available on the website.
-No numerical data collected for disadvantaged parents reading with children.

 Targeted Academic Support Barriers to learning these priorities Success criteria address Evaluation Children who have not passed the KS1 phonics screening will receive additional support.
 A lack of phonic knowledge.
 Children who had not passed at KS1 will pass by the end of year 3.
-Extra phonic sessions were run by teaching assistants but the course was not completed.
 An adult will read regularly (at least 3x weekly) with all disadvantaged children.
 Not all disadvantaged children are reading regularly at home.
 Not all disadvantaged children are reading regularly with an adult at home.
 Not all adults have the confidence and ability to support their children's development of reading at home.
 All disadvantaged children are reading regularly with an adult and reading texts which are appropriate to their ability and interests.
 Records kept in the office show that disadvantaged children are being read with regularly.
 Volunteers are trained to ask appropriate questions while listening to readers.
-Completed until lockdown.
-Projected Spend £28 000
+Projected Spend £28 000 1